DLC-link/gitbook-docs/architecture/interacting-with-bitcoin-contracts.md

 1. Request a Bitcoin Contract using the dlc-manager contract.
 This will provide you with a unique identifier (UUID).
 2. Use the UUID and other Bitcoin Contract parameters obtained from the smart contract or set them directly in your dApp.
-3. Send these parameters to the Router Wallet using the offer API endpoint.
+3. From the dApp, send these parameters to the Router Wallet using the offer API endpoint.

 The required parameters for the offer API endpoint are as follows:

 - uuid: The unique identifier of the Bitcoin Contract.
 - acceptCollateral: The amount of collateral the acceptor (user's wallet) is willing to deposit.
 - offerCollateral: The amount of collateral the offeror (Router Wallet) is willing to deposit.
+  _Note_ In the current setup of the DLC Link solution, this should always be 0.
 - totalOutcomes: The total number of outcomes of the Bitcoin Contract.
 - attestorList: The list of attestors that will be involved in the Bitcoin Contract.